-The Preprocessor creates effects such as mosaic and posterize that can be applied any DVE channel.
+The Preprocessor creates effects such as strobe and defocus that can be applied any DVE channel.
 Any number of preprocessor effects can be applied to the same DVE channel.

-- Colorize replaces the existing colors in the image with the varying shades of the selected color - Mosaic transforms the image into an arrangement of tiles.
-The size of the tiles can be adjusted both horizontally and vertically. - Posterize adjusts the luminance and chrominance ranges of the image. - Defocus adds a horizontal and vertical blur to the image on the channel. - Strobe alternates between freezing and playing the live video of the channel.
+- Defocus adds a horizontal and vertical blur to the image on the channel. - Strobe alternates between freezing and playing the live video of the channel.